 The participating laboratories were required to identify each of the RT specimens to species and provide the Species Directory code (Howson & Picton, 1997) for the specimen (where available).
 If a laboratory would not routinely have identified the specimen to the level of species then this should be detailed in the 'confidence level' field.
 Laboratories can also add brief notes and information on the keys or other literature used to determine their identifications.
-Specimens were to be returned to Unicomarine Ltd. for verification, resolution of any disputed identifications and potential re-use in future Scheme exercises.
+Specimens were to be returned to Thomson Unicomarine Ltd. for verification, resolution of any disputed identifications and potential re-use in future Scheme exercises.
 The implementation of this part of the Scheme was the same as previous years.
 The two RT circulations were accompanied by details of each specimen's habitat details (depth, salinity, substratum, and geographical location).
-Participating laboratories were permitted to supply multiple data entries for each exercise to maximise results and enhance the training aspect of this module.
+Participating laboratories were permitted to supply multiple data entries (i.e. different sets of results from different analysts) for each exercise to enhance the training value of this module.
 The protocols followed for the two circulations, in particular the method of scoring results, were the same as for previous circulations.
-Approximately nine weeks were allowed for the analysis of the both RT exercises (RT37 and RT38).
+Approximately eight weeks were allowed for the analysis of the both RT exercises (RT39 and RT40).

 A number of laboratories use these modules of the Scheme for training purposes and have selected them preferentially over other modules.
 CSEMP laboratories are required to participate in this component though it is not used when assigning 'pass' or 'fail' flags.
-In total twenty-four laboratories were distributed with RT37 and RT38 specimens.
-For RT37, all twenty-four laboratories returned data (thirty individual data sets).
-For RT38, all twenty-four laboratories returned data (thirty-five individual data sets).
+In total twenty-three laboratories were distributed with RT39 and twenty-two received RT40 specimens.
+For RT39, all twenty-three laboratories returned data (twenty-four individual data sets).
+For RT40, twenty-one laboratories returned data (twenty-two individual data sets).